mjweingart/phylo-tree-generator/README.md

 ## Instructions
 - Ensure all of the files in the 'assets' and 'tools' folders are in the same directory as pipeline.py.
 - Run pipeline.py.
-- Select all of the FASTA files that you wish to be included in the phylogenetic tree.
+- Select all of the FASTA files that you wish to be included in the phylogenetic tree (minimum of 3).
 All FASTA files must be in a single directory.
 In the 'example fasta files' folder are some example FASTA files for the mitochondrial protein cytochrome B.

 ## Executable
 - I've uploaded an .exe of the app to the releases section for convenience.